Analysis 2018 – Frequently Asked Questions

 My organisation provides ‘block grants’; awards designed to provide the recipient organisation the flexibility to redistribute funding themselves.
 Common examples of this include Doctoral Training Partnerships (DTPs) which can fund multiple studentships from a single award.
 However these awards can come with little, if any, award information with which to HRCS code.
 What should I do?

 In an ideal world the original block grant would be sufficiently focused to allow a ‘best guess’ coding approach.
 However in reality this is not always possible and in most situations the IndirectAward category should be applied.
 More details on this categorisation is available via the Submission Guidance.
 If your organisation has sufficient information on the individual projects funded through the block grant (such as PhD studentship abstracts), you are welcome to submit these instead.
+Please ensure any such projects have the connection to the main block grant made clear via the Comment column.
+We shall endeavour to avoid double counting between these ‘child’ projects associated to the main ‘parent’ block grant, but this is best discussed directly with the project management team.

 How do I handle award extensions?